maria-ribalta/nlp_explainability_techniques/README.md

 # NLP Explainability Techniques

-This repository is the code source of the paper: NLP Explainability Techniques.
+This repository is the code source of the project: [NLP Explainability Techniques](nlp_explainability_techniques/relevant_documents/NLP_Explainability_Techniques.pdf).

 In 2020, Danilevsky et al introduced [A Survey of the State of Explainable AI for Natural Language Processing](https://arxiv.org/pdf/2010.00711.pdf) where they explained, among others, the explainability techniques used in NLP.